uptane/pures/pure2.md

 * The latest valid Offline-update Snapshot metadata file the device possesses has not expired
 * The file is signed by the threshold of unique keys listed in the latest Director root metadata the device possesses for the Offline-update Targets role
 * The file is listed in the latest Offline-update Snapshot metadata file the device possesses, and matches the version number listed in that Snapshot metadata
-* All targets that appear in the file are also present in the latest version of Image repo Targets metadata the device possesses
+* All targets that appear in the file are also present in the latest version of Image repository Targets metadata the device possesses

 As a consequence, an individual Offline-update Targets metadata file will be accepted until it's invalidated by one of the following methods: